dstrn-xyz/docs/database/models.md

   name: 'tarou',
   email: 'tarou@example.com'
 });
+// user: User. reloaded from the database after insert, so it carries
+// the generated primary key and any column defaults.
 ```

 to update a model, you can either mutate its properties and call `save`, or use the `update` method directly.